begedin/ember-gdriveTodoMVC/README.md

   GOOGLE_CLIENT_ID: '[your entire client id]'
 }
 ```
+### (Optional) Issues with the content-security-policy feature?

-If you're using ember-cli-content-security-policy, this is the minimum you need to add to the `ENV` object in order to get rid of content security warnings during development.
+If you're using ember-cli-content-security-policy, which instally by default with a new Ember-cli app, this is the minimum you need to add to the `ENV` object in order to get rid of content security warnings during development of an ember-gdrive app.

-Keep in mind that setting the header to the value bellow will cause the app to throw erros instead of warnings for any URL unaccounted for in the policy.
+Keep in mind that setting the header to the value bellow will cause the app to throw erros instead of warnings for any URL unaccounted for in the policy, so be sure to add everything you need.
 ```
 contentSecurityPolicyHeader: 'Content-Security-Policy',
 contentSecurityPolicy: {